kadena-io/pact-5/docs/builtins/Operators/and-q.md

 ### Examples

-The following example demonstrates the `and?` operation in the Pact REPL:
+The following example demonstrates how to use the `and?` function in the Pact REPL:

 ```pact
 pact> (and? (> 20) (> 10) 15)